About

 kdsg_aboutMy Story:

 I have been making pictures of mountains and trees for as long as I can remember.
 My childhood included lots of outdoor play, museums, and creative pursuits.
 First fabric, then leather, a brief teaching career, then glass.
-After 3 decades of owning Off the Wall Craft Gallery in Allentown, NJ, I came to Vermont to enjoy a lifestyle of glass art mixed with 4 seasons of recreation in the mountains and woods, food for my soul.
+After 3 decades of owning Off the Wall Craft Gallery in Allentown, NJ, I came to Vermont in 2010 to enjoy a lifestyle of glass art mixed with 4 seasons of recreation in the mountains and woods, food for my soul.
 I am grateful for my physical abilities to enjoy a lifestyle where I work hard and play hard.

 Blog: